 Dubai Electricity and Water Authority (DEWA) owns 50% of the project while ACWA Power owns around 26% and China's Silk Road holds 24%.

 Awarded at a record-low levelized tariff of $73/MWh, the Noor Energy 1 plant will host some 15 hours of molten salt CSP storage capacity and supply power 24 hours a day, 365 days a year.

-The project partners have signed a 35-year power purchase agreement (PPA) with the Dubai Electricity and Water Authority (DEWA).
+The project partners have signed a 35-year power purchase agreement (PPA) with DEWA.
 This is around 10 years longer than typical arrangements, spreading the initial investment across a longer period and reducing the annual cost of capital.